 Many drug companies are experienced in raising defenses when they face litigation due to claims of a defective drug.
 They might argue that you as the patient have assumed the risks in taking the medication or that other behaviors or actions on your part contributed to your injuries.
 This makes it imperative to retain an attorney who is familiar with what it takes to go up against these major pharmaceutical companies and fight for your rights.

-If you believe you have been injured by a dangerous drug, The Law Offices of Gina M. Corena, PLLC is available to help.
+If you believe you have been injured by a dangerous drug, Gina Corena & Associates is available to help.
 We will use our years of experience in drug injury law to pursue the compensation you are entitled to.

 For a consultation and review of your case, contact us online or by phone at (702) 680-1111.